About the Project

 Traditional computing wastes enormous resources moving data that hasn't changed.
 Delta-state algebra addresses this by design — tracking only what changes, with formal proof work around the core algebra.

-From formal proof work to RISC-V FPGA prototypes, ATOMiK is the result of building from first principles and labeling evidence boundaries explicitly.
+From formal proof work to FPGA prototype paths and a live Zynq Desk proof image, ATOMiK is the result of building from first principles while labeling each proof boundary.

 What Comes Next